Expand Your Business in Saudi Arabia

 The strategic location of the country provides easy access to the export market.
 Domestic consumption is driven by the wealthy community in the kingdom, leading to demand setting up new businesses in various sectors.
 The business climate of Saudi Arabia is safe and secure.
 The availability of energy at low cost and driven by political stability encourages 100 % foreign ownership in the retail and wholesale sector.

 Significant reforms are attracting new investors and helping the existing ones to expand their business in the country.
-For a new investor in Saudi Arabia, it is essential to understand the correct type of corporate entity before making an investment decision.
+For a foreign investor business expansion in Saudi Arabia, it is essential to understand the correct type of corporate entity before making an investment decision.

 The New Companies Regulation Act came into effect in 2016 for Company Formation in KSA.